Abhishek-Birada/javascript/README.md

 number properties : MAX_VALUE or MIN_VALUE etc
 number methods : toFixed() used to fix decimal values
 		 toString()
+		 parseInt()
+		 parseFloat()
 		 toLocaleString() coverts an number into local number naming culture example: let num=new Number(100000) num.toLocaleString(en-IN) is represented as 1,00,000 in indian standards, 100,000 in US 		             standards use en-US. toPrecision() etc

 Math :
   math properties : Math.PI etc